kholterhoff/kholterhoff.github.io/S18_ENG_1102/Artifact_2.md

 Using Microsoft Excel or <a href="https://www.google.com/sheets/about/">Google Sheets</a>, students will create a spreadsheet listing all the illustrations available on _Visual Haggard_ for their assigned novel.
 Students will write descriptive tags for each of these illustrations.

+Although this is an individual assignment, if student pairs reading the same Haggard text wish to collaborate on the data set, and submit this set together for their grade, I encourage you to do so.
+Please let me know if you choose to work with a peer on this portion of the project.

 <h4>Information to Include in Tags:</h4>